Toms0n/Master-Kernel-Driver-Leak/README.md

-This project is the source code of the stupid copy paster Alone Dark#1881
+This project is the source code of the stupid copy paster

+He changed his Discord address.
+He new discord adress : Winter__#1881

 Some evidence